sallyman128/cafe-menu/README.md

 ## Code of Conduct

-Everyone interacting in the CafeMenu project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/cafe_menu/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TodaysWeather project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sallyman128/todays-weather/blob/master/CODE_OF_CONDUCT.md).
-# cafe-menu
+# todays-weather